 (Q) Can you give me an overview of a daily schedule?

-The daily schedule will vary widely based on the center’s preferred curriculum and philosophy.
+The daily daycare schedule will vary widely based on the center’s preferred curriculum and philosophy.
 Some might have a rigid structure with less flexibility, while others operate on a play-based learning model.
-So, ask for the daily schedule to understand if it matches your preferences.
+Ask for an overview of a typical day at the center, including routines, activities, and nap times, to see if it matches your preferences.

 (Q) How does your center balance indoor and outdoor activities?